renode/renode-docker/README.rst

 The image is based on Ubuntu 20.04.

-Renode is installed from a release package and also compiled from the corresponding sources.
+Renode is installed from a release Debian package.

 To build the image run ``docker build --build-arg userId=`id -u` --build-arg groupId=`id -g` -t renode .``.